 For plenty of great dog-friendly bush walks close to the city, head to Mt Coot-tha Forest.
 As I mentioned above, there’s over 50 trails to choose from, even after you exclude mountain bike only trails, including the popular Summit Track.

 Another interesting walking option near the centre of Brisbane is the Wynnum Mangrove Boardwalk, in the bayside suburb of Wynnum.
-The excellent boardwalk runs for a few hundred metres, after which you can retrace your footsteps or complete a longer loop circuit.
+The excellent boardwalk runs for a few hundred metres through the mangroves, after which you can retrace your footsteps or complete a longer loop circuit.
 There’s also a fenced dog park next to the carpark.
 Don’t forget to spray for insects beforehand.

-There’s plenty of dog-friendly cafes, restaurants and bars scattered throughout Brisbane.
+There’s plenty of dog-friendly cafes and restaurants scattered throughout Brisbane.
 In particular, some cafes even have special menus for dogs, making for an excellent dog-friendly destination.

 In Redcliffe, head to Cafe Diversity, situated just across the road from the beach with a large covered outdoor area.
 With a wide range of breakfast, lunch and drink choices for humans, for your pup choose between a puppa chino, scrambled eggs, braised beef mince or doggy ice-cream.